Tourette syndrome is a condition that causes a person to make repeated, quick movements or sounds that they cannot control.

 Exams and Tests

 There are no lab tests to diagnose Tourette syndrome.
-A health care provider will likely do an examination to rule out other causes of the symptoms.
+Your health care provider will likely do an exam to check for other causes of the symptoms.

 To be diagnosed with Tourette syndrome, a person must: